Descending finite projective modules from a Novikov ring: Introduction

 \begin{theorem}[Theorem~\ref{Thm:NovDescent}] Let $A$ be a commutative ring and let $\novexp \subseteq \mathbb{R}$ be an additive submonoid.
 Then the category of descent data of finite projective modules along the semi-cosimplicial diagram

 is equivalent to the category of finite projective $A$-modules. \end{theorem}

-\begin{remark} In general, the ring $A\dparen[t][u]$ is much larger than the tensor product $A\dparen[t] \otimes_A A\dparen[t]$, which is usually where the isomorphism of the descent datum is defined.
+\begin{remark} In general, the ring $A\dparen[t][u]$ is much larger than the tensor product $A\dparen[t] \otimes_A A\dparen[t]$, which is usually where the isomorphism of the descent datum is defined over.
 As a consequence, standard descent results for finite projective modules are inapplicable to this setting. \end{remark}

+\begin{remark} \novexp{} This may heuristically be interpreted as an analytic-to-discrete descent result for adic spaces.
+For example, let $k$ be a field, consider the field $k\dparen[t]$ of Laurent series with the $t$-adic topology, and take its adic spectrum $X = \Spa(k\dparen[t], k\dbrack[t])$.
+Then we have

+in the category of adic spaces, where we use the $(tu)$-adic topology for the completion.
+The adic space $Y$ can also be regarded as the punctured open unit disc over $k\dparen[t]$, and we have $H^0(Y, \mathscr{O}_Y) = k\dparen[t][u]$.
+Then Theorem~\ref{Thm:Main} implies that the category of vector bundles on $X$ equipped with descent data over $Y$ is equivalent to the category of vector bundles on $\Spa (k, k)$. \end{remark}

 The theorem is motivated by question in perfectoid geometry, namely that of descending a vector bundle from $\Spd A$ to a vector bundle on $\Spec A$, where $A$ is a discrete perfect ring in characteristic $p$.
-Using Theorem~\ref{Thm:NovDescent} with $\Gamma = \mathbb{Z}[p^{-1}]$, we deduce the following result as an immediate consequence.
+Using Theorem~\ref{Thm:Main} with $\Gamma = \mathbb{Z}[p^{-1}]$, we deduce the following result as an immediate consequence.
+We refer the reader to Section~\ref{Sec:Perfectoid} for the definitions of the objects involved.

 \begin{theorem}[Corollary~\ref{Cor:VectorBundleOnSpd}, \ref{Cor:FiniteEtaleOverSpd}] Let $A$ be a perfect $\mathbb{F}_p$-algebra.
 Then the natural functor

 is an exact tensor equivalence.
 Similarly, the natural functor